andrewrgoss/andrewrgoss.com/content/about.md

 +++
 [Problems I Solve](#problems_i_solve) | [Skills Overview](/skills) | [Resume](/resume)

-> <b>TL;DR</b> -- Data engineer, technical consultant, and business intelligence developer in the marketing/advertising industry working to solve big data challenges.
+> <b>TL;DR</b> -- Data engineer, technical consultant, and business intelligence developer living at the intersection of marketing and technology.
+Working to solve the challenges that come with the territory.
 Also a <a href="/travel">world traveler</a>.

 <!--Blog post ideas:
 - Building my first virtual machine (Ubuntu)